sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/activityicons.md

 ## Activity icon types

-Moodle activity icons are single black svg icons that is stored in mod/PLUGINNAME/pix/icon.svg.
+PowerEduc activity icons are single black svg icons that is stored in mod/PLUGINNAME/pix/icon.svg.

 ### Minimal activity icons
 When rendered in a page with limited space the icons will be shown in their original design, for example on the course gradebook where activity show in the grade table header.
 Note: the icon is using the ```.icon``` css class for sizing.